artainmo/machine-learning/README.md

 #### NORMALIZATION

-Normalization refers to reducing scale of data and leads to all features being on same scale, elimination of outliers and decreases computational costs. min-max normalization: When we do not want impact of outliers z-score normalization: When we do want impact of outliers, also avoid problem whereby different data has different max values
+Normalization refers to reducing scale of data and leads to all features being on same scale, elimination of outliers and decreases computational costs.

+* min-max normalization: When we do not want impact of outliers.
+* z-score normalization: When we do want impact of outliers, also avoid problem whereby different data has different max values

 #### DATA SPLITTING